US, Panama and Colombia aim to stop Darien Gap migration

 The Darien Gap is among the most dangerous portions of the long route to the U.S. borders.
 Migrants and international human rights groups have denounced sexual assaults, robberies and killings in the remote jungle.
 That’s in addition to the natural dangers posed by venomous snakes and rushing rivers.

-For the migrants who survive the crossing, the Panamanian government and nongovernmental groups bus migrants across Panaman to near its border with Costa Rica to continue their journey.
+For the migrants who survive the crossing, the Panamanian government and nongovernmental groups bus migrants across Panama to near its border with Costa Rica to continue their journey.

+Associated Press writer Astrid Suarez in Bogota, Colombia, contributed to this report.